-Golden blooms in the traditional Daffodil trumpet style.
-This variety performs well in warmer climates where daffodils do not usually perform.
+Golden blooms in the traditional daffodil trumpet style.
+This variety performs quite well in warmer climates where daffodils do not usually perform.
 The flowers open mid season.

 30 - 60cm

 Cool to Sub-Tropical